-Karoline (she/her) is a PhD researcher at the Department of War Studies.
-Her research explores how feminist foreign policy works in the everyday of German foreign policy practitioners and feminist activists and is fully funded by the German Academic Scholarship Association (Studienstiftung des deutschen Volkes).
+Her current project explores if and how feminism materialises in the everyday of German foreign policy practitioners.
+The project is fully funded by the German Academic Scholarship Association (Studienstiftung des deutschen Volkes).

-- (Feminist) foreign policy
+- Feminist foreign policy

 - Institutional ethnography